cdklabs/cdk-nag/docs/IgnoreSuppressionConditions.md

 ## Creating A Condition

 Conditions implement the `INagSuppressionIgnore` interface.
 They return a message string when the `createMessage()` method is called.
 If the method returns a non-empty string the suppression is ignored.
-Conversely if the method returns an empty string the suppression is allowed.
+Conversely, if the method returns an empty string the suppression is allowed.

 Here is an example of a re-usable condition class that ignores a suppression if the suppression reason doesn't contain the word `Arun`